Markes International

-Markes International, headquartered in the UK, develops and manufactures scientific instruments for thermal desorption.
+Markes International is a manufacturer and supplier of specialist analytical instrumentation that enhances the sensitivity and application scope of GC–MS. They also manufacture and supply complementary sampling devices, accessories, and consumables.

+Markes International was founded in 1997.
+Their first thermal desorption instrument, the UNITY, was released shortly thereafter.
+The company has since updated and expanded their instrument portfolio, including a wider range of thermal desorbers, and Centri, a range of automated sample preparation and pre-concentration platforms.

-Markes’ factory, technical centre and headquarters is near Cardiff, UK.
-In 2011, they expanded this and their US operation in Cincinnati, Ohio (Markes International, Inc.), adding extra laboratory and demonstration facilities.
-In 2017 the Cincinnati office was closed and the US operations transferred to a new office in Gold River, Sacramento, California.
-In 2013, Markes became a company of the Schauenburg International Group, and opened a technical centre near Frankfurt as part of their German operation (Markes International GmbH).
+Markes’ factory, technical centre and headquarters is in Bridgend, Wales, UK.
+In 2011, they expanded this and their US operations (Markes International, Inc.) - adding extra laboratory and demonstration facilities.
+In 2017 their US operations transferred from Cincinnati, Ohio, to a new office in Gold River, Sacramento, California.

+In 2013, Markes became a company of the Schauenburg International Group, and opened a technical centre near Frankfurt as part of their German operations (Markes International GmbH).

 The company has arrangements for distribution and market development with Agilent Technologies, ThermoFisher Scientific, and a number of other distributors.

 Markes International holds patents for a number of technological innovations, including diffusion-locking caps and inserts for sorbent tubes, RFID tags for sorbent tubes, and a soft electron ionisation source.

-In 2015 Markes International received a Queen's Award for Enterprise in the "International Trade" category (2015).
+The company received the Queen's Award for Enterprise in the 'International Trade' category in 2015 and 2019, and was also honoured in the 'Innovation' category in 2019.